Mortal Kombat (1992 video game): Reviews

 Reviewing the Game Boy version, GamePro commented, "If you think the moves on the other systems are hard to execute, wait until you try to pull a move on the Game Boy.
 The unresponsive two-button controls are almost impossible to master.
 The game play is also abysmally slow, and the fighters don't always connect, even when they're close to an opponent."
 Additionally bemoaning the difficult-to-discern graphics, weak animation, and minimal sound, they deemed it the worst version of the game.
 Reviewing the Game Boy version of the game, Nintendo Power stated that the graphic have been simplified but that "the essence of the Super NES and arcade games have been well-preserved" while noting that "the animation, not surprisingly, is considerably slower than the Super NES."

 The Sega CD version was even more harshly criticized by gaming media.
 The reviewers of Electronic Gaming Monthly described it as over-hyped with only minor improvements over the Genesis version, and complained of the lag times.
 GamePro similarly commented "The original Mortal Kombat is back, this time on CD, and you'd think there'd be some improvements.
 Think again."
 They criticized that the load times between fights and lag times during fights "give the game a quirky, out-of-touch feel."

+From retrospective reviews, Nick Thorpe and Darran Jones of Retro Gamer found the game had an interesting character roster and that the blocking ability that was not featured in many fighters would make players rethink gameplay strategies.
+The review summarized that it was inferior to Street Fighter II and that the game's main appeal was its graphics and gory content and "proved that you didn't need to have amazing game mechanics in order to be popular."